Installing A Heater Into Your Campervan

 • Step 5 - Wire electrics.

-• Be careful about what you are drilling into - Check the underneath of your van first and try to pick a spot that isn't cluttered up with tanks / cables etc.
+• Be careful about what you are drilling into – check the underneath of your van first and try to pick a spot that isn't cluttered up with tanks / cables etc.

 • The air intake has to be positioned where it will be able to draw up clean air i.e. not near the van exhaust or the heater exhaust pipe.
 You also need to ensure there will be room inside the van for the heat ducting pipe which protrudes from one end - do a dummy run with everything attached & positioned first before drilling any holes.

-It actually makes have made sense to position the cold air intake slightly further away from the hot air outlet, and pick your vent locations carefully so they aren't going to have things dumped in front of them all the time.
+It actually makes sense to position the cold air intake slightly further away from the hot air outlet, and pick your vent locations carefully so they aren't going to have things dumped in front of them all the time.
 You'll also need to pick a convenient spot for the thermostat which controls the heater going on and off - the usual is to place it in a position similar to where you'll be sitting in the van and somewhere fairly central where you can easily reach it from your seat / bed / etc.

 Finally you need to wire the heater and thermostat up to the second / leisure battery which for these heaters is really quite a straightforward task and explained in the instructions that come with the heater.
-There is more info on campervan and motorhome heaters in the heater section of our online shop.